JerryHMartin/waterDataSupport/README.md

 # waterDataSupport
-R package with wrappers for downloading USGS data
+R package with wrappers for downloading USGS and NOAA data

 This package wraps multiple packages in R to perform basic functions with streamflow data from USGS servers.